 Unique design: As we all know the fact that uniqueness in design is what makes you truly unique from the remaining crowd.
 Although many WordPress users stick to generic design, I created a custom design on my blog to make it unique and easily stand out from the crowd.
 Recently I upgraded my design and it is now looking more promising, you can see the design changes by visiting the blog.

 My USP: My unique selling point (USP) is “Become A Problogger & Make Money” clearly indicates that helping new bloggers to make a living from websites which is quite hard to find on other blogs and which is what makes my blog stand out from the crowd.

-I’m also offering a free eBook for WordPress bloggers to make money from their websites which you can download it from here.
-It’s absolutely free and I won’t spam my subscribers, they will only receive top notch newsletters that help people to make more online.
+I’m also offering a free eBook for WordPress bloggers to make money from their websites.
+It’s absolutely free and I won’t spam my subscribers, they will only receive top-notch newsletters that help people to make more online.

 I’d be glad to get in touch with my followers.
-You can also ask any blogging questions by mailing me at firstname.lastname@example.org.
+You can also ask any blogging questions by emailing me at firstname.lastname@example.org.

 4. Kulwant Nagi from Bloggingcage.com

 1. I started blogging to make money online having near to zero knowledge about the potential of it.
 Once I started writing more about it, I came to know about the real meaning of blogging.

 Now I blog to help more and more newbies so that they can start their blogging career and make this world a better place by sharing their tips.